gracco/sysadmin-interview-questions/README.md

   - `lsof -i :$PORT` or `netstat -lp | grep $port` or `ss -lp | grep $port`

 * What is a zombie process and what could be the cause of it?
   - A zombie process is a process whose execution is completed but it still has an entry in the process table.
-Zombie process usually occur for child process, as the parent proces still needs to read its child exit status.
+Zombie process usually occurs for child process, as the parent process still needs to read its child exit status.

 * You run a bash script and you want to see its output on your terminal and save it to a file at the same time.
 How could you do it?
  - Use the tee command
  - `script | tee file`

 * Explain what echo "1" > /proc/sys/net/ipv4/ip_forward does.
- - Disable ipv4 ip_forward function from the kernel, as well the routing function
+ - Disable ipv4 ip_forward function from the kernel, as well the IPV4 routing function

 * Describe briefly the steps you need to take in order to create and install a valid certificate for the site https://foo.example.com.
   - Create a key file
   - Uses this key file to create a csr file
   - Send this csr file to a ssl certificate provider
-  - Get the crt from the certificate provider with the CA chain and configure into the webserver or
+  - Get the crt from the certificate provider with the CA chain and configure into the webserver
-  - Uses certbot for your specific case.
+  - Or you can use certbot to simplify.

 * Can you have several HTTPS virtual hosts sharing the same IP?
   - Yes using virtualhosts, but the client needs to support http/1.1, to use name-based virtual host configuration.